 Yes.
 People have attended World Legacy workshops from all over the world.
-People have traveled from over thirty countries other than the United States.
+People have traveled from over thirty-five countries other than the United States.
 When they attend, they usually remain in the United States for the entire Journey.
 There are many graduates who are willing to open their homes to people who travel from outside of the United States.

 CEOs, executives, managers, usually looking to create team at work, balance in their personal lives, and looking for the next level in peak performance.

 Entrepreneurs and business owners who want to take their business to another level.

 Community leaders, public servants or non-profit leaders who want to be more effective.

 People who are at a particular plateau in life.

 People who love to learn and grow in transformational environments.

 People who are at a crossroads in their life.

 People interested in being the best version of themselves and getting rid of some old bad habits.

 People interested in making a significant impact on this planet.